 The omnipresence of security

-As soon as you arrive, if there is one thing that jumps out at you in South Africa, it is the security.
-Every house is equipped with multiple security systems, little fortresses to live in peace in its golden prison...
-In one minute, at the slightest ring or call from you, a private security company arrives at your home and has the right to open fire on possible burglars.
-White people are not the only ones who live in paranoia, everyone who can afford to secure their home does so.
-Attitudes are not always as open as they seem.
-Twenty-nine years of democracy will not erase three hundred years of racial segregation so quickly, especially for those who grew up under apartheid education and laws.
-The new generation is much more tolerant of other cultures, but the different groups continue to evolve separately because of the cultural divide.
-There are differences in attitudes between regions: Cape Town is known as an open and tolerant, cosmopolitan, gay-friendly and artistic city, while the wine region in the hinterland of Cape Town, Pretoria, the Free State and the Karoo are known as conservative and very Christian.
-Johannesburg is a symbol of very mixed modernity, with the emergence of a black middle class.
-It is the city of employment for all, where young graduates have a chance to find an interesting job.
-Durban is more populated by Indians and Zulus, but also by a fringe of Afrikaners who never go out in the center: very lively streets, even dirty, with street vendors under the arcades of all the shopping streets.
-Some will say that the city is dangerous... if some lawless areas do exist, most streets are not dangerous.
+As soon as you arrive, if there's one thing that stands out in South Africa, it's security.
+Every house is equipped with multiple security systems, little fortresses for living quietly in your golden prison...
+In a minute, at the slightest ring or call from you, a private security company arrives at your home and has the right to open fire on any burglars.
+White people aren't the only ones who live in paranoia; everyone who can afford to secure their home does so.
+Mentalities are not always as open as they seem.
+Thirty-one years of democracy won't erase three hundred years of racial segregation so quickly, especially for those who grew up under apartheid education and laws.
+The new generation is much more tolerant of other cultures, but the different groups continue to evolve separately, due to the cultural divide.
+There are also regional differences in mindset: Cape Town is known for being open and tolerant, cosmopolitan, gay-friendly and artistic, while the wine region in Cape Town's hinterland, Pretoria, the Free State and the Karoo are known for being conservative and very Christian.
+Johannesburg is a symbol of mixed modernity, with the emergence of a black middle class.
+For everyone, it's the city of employment, where young graduates have a chance of finding an interesting job.
+Durban is more populated by Indians and Zulus, but also by a fringe of Afrikaners who never go out in the center: very busy, even dirty streets, with hawkers under the arcades of all the shopping streets.
+Some will say that the city is dangerous... although some lawless areas do exist, most streets are not dangerous.

 American life among the Afrikaners